ghowland/VDRPrologCPU/README.md

 The system combines three things that don't normally go together:

-1. **Exact integer LLM inference** — Q16 fixed-denominator rational arithmetic (D=65536) with two remainder slots.
+1. **Exact integer LLM inference**, Q16 fixed-denominator rational arithmetic (D=65536) with two remainder slots.
 Softmax sums to D exactly, every time, on every device.
 No NaN, no Inf, no drift, no renormalization.

-2. **Prolog knowledge bases** — Structured data at integer addresses, queryable by unification, with confidence propagation, provenance tracking, and grant-gated access control.
-The LLM doesn't hold data in its context window — it issues 8-token commands to read/write KB addresses.
+2. **Prolog knowledge bases**, Structured data at integer addresses, queryable by unification, with confidence propagation, provenance tracking, and grant-gated access control.
+The LLM doesn't hold data in its context window, it issues 8-token commands to read/write KB addresses.

-3. **Self-reducing cost** — The LLM formalizes its judgments as Prolog rules.
+3. **Self-reducing cost**, The LLM formalizes its judgments as Prolog rules.
 Next time the same pattern occurs, the rule fires without the LLM.
 At maturity, 93% of operations are zero-token Prolog rule firings (L3), not LLM forward passes (L1).

 ---